 5. Test if the DVD is working on a computer.
 If you have used either -r or +r disk and not an rw disc, and the computer plays the disc, then the problem is with the DVD player.

-What can I use instead of DVD players?
+What should I use instead of DVD players?

-I recommend getting a HDMI or VGA cable, depending on what your TV supports, and then connecting your PC to your TV.
+I recommend getting a HDMI or VGA cable, depending on what your TV supports, and then connect your PC or laptop to your TV.
 It may be inconvenient to connect your main PC, so you may want to get a dedicated PC for just watching movies and listening to music.

 There really is no reason to buy a DVD or blue ray player.
-By using a PC, you can also avoid problems with regional coding found on some commercial DVDs.
+By using a PC you can also avoid problems with regional coding found on some commercial DVDs.
+Plus, you can watch Netflix or Google Play without having to get a dedicated device.